 See our related article on DUI of Ambien and Lunesta in Nevada.

-See our related article on DUI of prescription painkillers in Nevada.
+See our related article on DUI of prescription painkillers.

 While prescription medicines can be lifesavers, they can slow the body’s functions and inhibit the person’s ability to drive safely.
 Common side effects of prescription medications include: